oracle-livelabs/common/building-blocks/blocks/oml/oml-nb-visualizations/oml-nb-visualizations.md

-## Task 7: Visualiza Data in an Area Chart
+## Task 7: Visualize Data in an Area Chart
 An area chart uses lines to connect the data points and fills the area below these lines to the x-axis.
 Each data series contributes to the formation of a distinct shaded region.
 This emphasizes its contribution to the overall trend.
 As the data points fluctuate, the shaded areas expand or contract.

 **When to use this chart:** Use this chart to gain visual insight into the changes within the dataset.